 Realty Income Dividends

-O Stock | USD 57.53 0.15 0.26% |
+| O Stock | USD 56.87 0.54 0.96% |

-As of the 9th of July 2025, Dividends Paid is likely to grow to about 2.8 B. Realty Income's past performance could be the main factor of why investors trade Realty Income stock today.
+Realty Income's past performance could be the main factor of why investors trade Realty Income stock today.
 Investors should clearly understand every aspect of the Realty Income dividend schedule, including its future sustainability, and how it might impact an overall investment strategy.
 This tool is helpful to digest Realty Income's dividend schedule and payout information.
 Realty Income dividends can also provide a clue to the current valuation of Realty Income.

+One of the primary advantages of investing in dividend-paying companies such as Realty Income is that dividends usually grow steadily over time.
+As a result, well-established companies that pay dividends typically increase their dividend payouts yearly, which many long-term traders find attractive.
 Investing in dividend-paying stocks, such as Realty Income is one of the few strategies that are good for long-term investment.
 Ex-dividend dates are significant because investors in Realty Income must own a stock before its ex-dividend date to receive its next dividend.

 Recent Realty Income Dividends Paid (per share)